 Employers and employees will have more control

-Employers can set monthly allowance ceilings with stipends, providing them complete control over their benefits expenses.
+Employers can set monthly stipend ceilings with stipends, providing them complete control over their benefits expenses and ensuring that the financial support allocated aligns with company policy.
 Furthermore, unlike granting a salary raise or sponsoring an account, reimbursing employees through stipends ensures that your benefit expenditures are used as planned.
-Employees also benefit from stipend freedom because they can choose where they spend their stipend allocation and are not bound to a predefined vendor list.

 Simple administration

-By administering your benefits through an employee stipend program, you’ll be able to maintain all of your perk benefits in one place, making it simple to issue various forms of reimbursements from the same location.
 No matter how many stipends an employer chooses to provide, they can all be managed in one location—no need to juggle multiple vendors.
 Furthermore, by utilizing a software solution, administration takes only a few minutes each month.

 Totally customisable